Tensor-Network Formulation of the Traveling Salesman Problem and Variants: Tensor-network formulation for the TSP Tensor-network formulation for the TSP

-The tensors of this new tensor network of iteration $i$ will be the same as in the previous iteration $i-1$, but eliminating the possibility of choosing again a previously chosen node.
+The tensors of this new iteration tensor network $i$ will be the same as in the previous iteration $i-1$, but eliminate the possibility of choosing again a previously chosen node.
 To do this, we have two options.
-The first is to re-create all the tensors from scratch taking into account the new problem, which would imply a reduction of the dimensionality of each particular node, but having to re-do all the creation and all the contractions.
-The second is to use the same tensors from the previous iteration, but making the `+' tensors have as non-zero values only those corresponding to the nodes not yet chosen.
+The first is to re-create all the tensors from scratch taking into account the new problem, which would imply a reduction of the dimensionality of each particular node but having to re-do all the creation and all the contractions.
+The second is to use the same tensors from the previous iteration, but making the `+' tensors have as nonzero values only those corresponding to the nodes not yet chosen.
 By doing this, the `$F$' filter layers of the nodes that have already appeared are unnecessary, since they will never be activated, so we can remove them to have a smaller and exponentially faster contracting network tensor.
-After that, we only have to change the second tensor of the minimization layer, $S^1$, which will now be the first one, so that it collects the information of the node chosen in the previous iteration, following the method presented in \cite{Tridiag}.
-Although the first method is more efficient in the dimensionality of each of the individual tensors, the second method allows us to reuse intermediate calculations, so it is more advisable.
+After that, we only have to change the second tensor of the minimization layer, $S^1$, which will now be the first one, so that it collects the information about the node chosen in the previous iteration, following the method presented in \cite{Tridiag}.
+Although the first method is more efficient in dimensionality of each of the individual tensors, the second method allows us to reuse intermediate calculations, so it is more advisable.

-Our contraction scheme is the presented in Fig. \ref{fig:Contraction}.
-To reduce computational complexity and to take advantage of intermediate calculations, we contract the tensor network by variables.
-First we contract all the layers of the last variable, obtaining the tensor $W^{\hat{N}-1}$ with $\hat{N}$ indexes and $O\left(\hat{N}2^{\hat{N}}\right)$ elements.
-After that, we contract the $W^{\hat{N}-1}$ layer with the nodes of the previous variable, obtaining a new tensor $W^{\hat{N}-2}$ with the same number of indexes and elements.
-We repeat this process with each variable until the whole tensor network is contracted.
+Our contraction scheme is presented in Fig.~\ref{fig:Contraction}.
+To reduce computational complexity and take advantage of intermediate calculations, we contract the tensor network by variables.
+First, we contract all the layers of the last variable, obtaining the tensor $W^{\hat{N}-1}$ with $\hat{N}$ indices and $\mathcal{O}\left(\hat{N}2^{\hat{N}}\right)$ elements.
+After that, we contract the $W^{\hat{N}-1}$ layer with the nodes of the previous variable, obtaining a new tensor $W^{\hat{N}-2}$ with the same number of indices and elements.
+We repeat this process with each variable until the entire tensor network is contracted.
 The elements of the tensor $W^i$ are $W^i_{s,k_0,k_1,\dots,k_{\mathcal{N}}}$, such that the first index $s$ is connected to the tensor $S^{i-1}$ above and the index $k_j$ is connected to the tensor $F(j)^{i-1}$.